jibran-bohra/BingScraper/README.md

 # Geolocating Images using Bing

-This project focuses on building a script that utilizes Bing's reverse search feature to gather GPS information for given images.
-The main goal is to geolocate images by extracting their geographical coordinates.

-## Project Overview

-The Bing Scraper project is designed to provide an efficient solution for extracting GPS information from images.
+This Bing Scraper is designed to provide an efficient solution for extracting GPS information from images.
 The script employs an asynchronous approach, similar to multithreading, to ensure faster computation using the asyncio library.

 ## Key Features